Hurghada Tours to Luxor

 Luxor Tourist Activities

 Luxor is famous for its historical monuments.
 It attacks them from all over the country.
 Many tourists visit it annually to enjoy sightseeing on day trips from Hurghada.
-For history and culture, trips from Luxor to the various tourist destinations.
-Also, these trips arrive from Hurghada and Safaga and Marsa Alam to the place.
+For history and culture, take trips from Luxor to various tourist destinations.
+Also, these trips arrive from Hurghada Safaga and Marsa Alam to the place.
 Moreover, Cairo gets flight trips and tours of Sharm El-Sheikh and Cairo.

 Attractions in Luxor Governorate